peering-manager/peering-manager/docs/templating/jinja2/filters.md

 }
 ```

-## `cisco_password`
+## `arista_password` / `cisco_password`

-From a valid Cisco type 7 password, returns the password stripping the magic
+From a valid Arista or Cisco type 7 password, returns the password stripping
-word prefix.
+the magic word prefix.

 Example: